jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 Even IBM's own EGA Technical Reference manual gets this detail wrong.

 You might be tempted to think that this idiosyncrasy of the EGA means that if the *Cursor Start* and *Cursor End* register are equal, then no cursor at all is drawn.
-But no, the hardware always draws at least one scan line before deciding whether to draw more.
+But no, assuming the cursor is visible, the hardware always draws at least one scan line before deciding whether to draw more.

 ### Cursor Visibility